multiplemonomials/J-Link-Ultra-Cortex-Adapter/README.md

   - A: It's not documented well, but as far as I can understand, the idea of this pin is that it's pulled high on the board side and grounded on the debugger side.
 This allows the board to know if a debugger is plugged in or not.
 Unfortunately, SEGGER slightly disrupted this by leaving GNDDetect as NC by default, with a solder bridge option to connect it to TRST or GND.
 - Q: How do we get Virtual COM Port on the 19-pin connector?
   - A: Unfortunately, even with 19 pins available, ARM didn't define a standard way to add UART to this connector.
 Sadness.
 And with SEGGER's default mapping (VCP_TX = TDI, VCP_RX = DBGREQ), the VCP_RX pin doesn't make it to *any* pin on the 19-pin connector.
 To work around this, this adapter defines a custom mapping of VCP_RX to pin 7, the normally unused key pin on the connector.
 This mapping is enabled by default, but can be disabled via cutting a jumper if you are using pin 7 for something else on your board.
+- Q: How do I know if my J-Link supports Virtual COM Port?
+  - A: This information is on the [SEGGER Wiki](https://wiki.segger.com/J-Link_Model_Overview), just click your J-Link model, find the Hardware Features table, and look for "VCOM".
+- Q: How fast can the J-Link VCP port go?
+  - A: Annoyingly, at the time of this writing, the J-Link serial port maxes out at 115200 baud on most J-Link probes.
+Only the ULTRA V5 and ULTRA V6 support higher baudrates (up to 10Mbaud).
+Here's hoping that SEGGER decides to get into the 21st century and add faster speeds on their standard models of debug probe...

 ## Choosing a Debug Connector for Your Board